What do you like to do online?

-It can be really unsafe to chat on webcam with people you meet online.
+It can be really unsafe to video chat with people you meet online.
 If you do anything embarrassing - things you wouldn’t want your friends or family to see - it’s really easy for them to record it.
 Some people online will threaten to share an embarrassing video or picture with other people if you don’t do what they say.
 If anyone threatens you in this way they are breaking the law and you should report them to CEOP.
 Whatever has happened, you won’t be in trouble!

 Don’t meet up without an adult you trust